aiotgroup/XRF55-repo/readme for video users.md

 Type 2: Actions that need time to reset (Wearing Hat, Put on Clothing, Fall on the Floor).
 ![even](./hardware%20tutorial/assets/re_arrange_even.png)

-So after taking the .mkv and extracting the RGB, Depth and IR images, you need to do the next two steps:
+So after extracting the RGB, Depth and IR images from the .mkv, you need to do the next two steps:

 ### 1.Split RGB, Depth and IR images